Viewing time: 4 mins. 36 secs.

 I’ve always used the program Evernote and found it to be extraordinarily helpful and easy to use.
 See link below.
 The basic version is free of charge and this web-based software is used by millions of people around the world.

-But because Evernote wasn’t designed for academics in particular, it doesn’t have the ability to create citations for you.
+But because Evernote wasn’t designed for academics in particular, it can not create citations for you.
 Other types of software do.

 Here are the names of some you might want to consider: